osama-allam/AssessmentCloudLibrary/README.md

                         "createdBy": "string",
                         "modifiedBy": "string"
                     },
-                    "operationStatus": int, // 0 is Success and 1 is Failed "description": "string"
+                    "operationStatus": 0, // 0 is Success and 1 is Failed
+                    "description": "string"
                 }
                 ```